jwstegemann/fritz2/www/src/pages/headless/headlessComponents.md

 ```

 ::: info
-**Tip:** If there is only one data type as a source, you should not use a property implementation, but instead prefer a
+**Tip:** If there is only one data type as a source, you should not use a property implementation, but instead prefer the
-simple configuration! (cf. [Vertical TabGroups](tabgroup/#vertical-tabgroup) where there is only one `Enum` value to
+simple configuration (cf. [Vertical TabGroups](tabgroup/#vertical-tabgroup) where there is only one `Enum` value to
-pass)
+pass).
 :::

-### Databinding
+### Data Binding

 Some headless components support data binding.
 This means that the component reacts to dynamic data from the outside,
 processes and uses this data internally if necessary, and is also able to communicate changes to the outside world.
 This corresponds to the classic two-way data binding that makes up the core of fritz2.

-Due to the importance of this mechanism, there is a specialized `Property` called `DatabindingProperty<T>`, which is
+Due to the importance of this mechanism, there is a specialized `Property` called `DatabindingProperty<T>` which is
 suitable for most data binding scenarios.

-This property therefore requires the following parameters via `invoke` for use:
+This property requires the following parameters via `invoke`:

-- `id: String? = null`: An optional ID, which forms the basis for the further sub-structures' IDs of a headless
+- `id: String? = null`: An optional ID which forms the basis for the IDs of a headless component's substructures.
-  component.
 - `data: Flow<T>`: This mandatory data stream delivers the dynamic data from the outside to which the component must
   react.
 - `messages: Flow<List<ComponentValidationMessage>>? = null`: This data stream allows for the optional propagation of
   validation messages.
-Many headless components already support this aspect natively!
+Many headless components already support this aspect natively.
 - `handler: ((Flow<T>) -> Unit)? = null`: An optional handler that defines how the component propagates internally made
   changes to the outside world.

-Since this information can all be derived from a `Store`, the property offers a corresponding overloaded `invoke`
+Since all this information can be derived from a `Store`, the property offers a corresponding overloaded `invoke`
 method.

-Thus, this special property allows the user, very easily and with greatly reduced boilerplate code to expose and manage
+Summing up, this special property allows the user to expose and manage their data binding very easily and with greatly
-the data for data binding.
+reduced boilerplate code.

 ```kotlin
 val name = storeOf("fritz2")